Letters To Your Biographer: Write A Few Before You Go To The Big Archive In The Sky

 These letters are saved for scholars and the idle curious who appear to have nothing better to do than read a stranger’s letters, when all they have to do is wait for the book to come out.

 The biographer will tell us in the foreword about the hard work that went into the book; that he or she flew to Indiana to search through dusty archives, sneezing all the while, or tromped across North America searching basements or attics for boxes of letters from the Civil War.

 Often, the biographer is writing from jail, because they did not have permission to tromp through people’s basements and attics.
 The boxes of letters they found are, get this, perfectly preserved.

-Before you bring on an asthma attack looking through your attic, you should know your boxes do not contain interesting old letters and are full of rodent droppings and mildewed potholders.
+Before you bring on an asthma attack looking through your attic, you should know your boxes do not contain interesting old letters, but are full of rodent droppings and mildewed potholders.

 Assuming you have a box of wonderfully preserved letters that have survived numerous moves and rainstorms that flooded the basement, will a biographer be able to decipher the faded, flourished handwriting depicting homey events from the Civil War?

 The loved ones at home wanted to know how their dear son was doing in camp.
 These letters serve to show us that we can still relate to people in other eras:

 “Dearest Loved Ones,” a letter from a Civil War soldier may start, “OMG.
 Life in camp can be quite entertaining.
 Today, Cook has told us that weevils were found in the flour, but that they have become delightful crunchy additions to the hardtack.
 LOL!
 All of us were ROTFL.
 General Lee was quite astonished at the sight.”

 Biographers often spend months trying to decipher what the soldier meant by the strange Civil War initials.